Length Converter and Distance Converter

 Angstroms (A), Astronomical Units (AU, UA), Centimeters (cm), Chains (ch), Decimeters (dm), Dekameters (dam), Fathoms (fath), Feet (ft), Furlongs (fur), Gigameters (Gm), Hands, Hectometers (hm), Inches (in), Kilometers (km), Light years (ly), Meters (m), Micrometers (µm), Microns (µ), Miles (mi), Milli-inches (mil), Millimeters (mm), Millimicrons (mµ), Nanometers (nm), Nautical Miles, Parsecs (pc), Picas, Points, Statute Miles (mi), Twips, Yards (yd),

-A meters to feet & inches converter is available, should you need it.
-An explanation is also available for how to convert kilometers to miles.
+A meters to feet & inches converter is available, should you need it, as well as a cm to inches converter.
 In addition, one of our featured articles discusses how you can measure how many steps are in a mile.

 Popular individual converters:

 Length Converter and Distance Converter Definitions